 The second stop will be Montezuma Well, a natural limestone sinkhole that contains Sinagua dwellings.
 The Well's steady outflow has been used for irrigation since the 8th century.
 Part of a prehistoric canal is preserved near the park's picnic ground, and portions of the canal's original route are still in use today.

-A third optional stop will be the Tuzigoot National Monument that preserves a 2- to 3-story pueblo ruin on the summit of a limestone and sandstone ridge.
+A third optional stop, after a lunch break, will be the Tuzigoot National Monument that preserves a 2- to 3-story pueblo ruin on the summit of a limestone and sandstone ridge.
 The pueblo has 110 rooms built by the Sinagua between 1125 and 1400.
 It is the largest and best-preserved of the many Sinagua pueblos in the Verde Valley.

 START: We start at 8:30 am in the Archaeology Center for an overview - leaving the Center promptly at 9:00.
 You should plan to arrive no later than 8:00 to check-in.
 Park in the rear parking lot.

 PRICE: The morning session to the Castle and Well is $100 per person includes transportation from the Center, water and Monument admission fee.
 Members and their guests receive a 15% discount.
 The afternoon Tuzigoot visit can be added for an additional $50 per person.

 GROUP SIZE: We can schedule a field seminar with a minimum of 3 participants and maximum of 10.
-A private tour can be arranged with pick-up at your location when paying for six participants.
+A private tour can be arranged with pick-up at your location when paying for at least five participants.

 DIFFICULTY: The hikes on this seminar are on developed trails and can involve a modest elevation change.
 There is no restriction on children for this seminar.